Skip to main content

 Saving a draft stores the latest project changes without publishing or deploying the project.

-Publish a project version
+Publish and deploy a project

 After you save your latest draft changes, the publication control displays Publish.
 To publish a project version: